Sibusiso-M/sibusiso-m/README.md

 - 👋 Hi, I’m Sibusiso Mdlovu (@Sibusiso-M).
-- 👀 I’m interested in Web Development, problem-solving, reading (tech, business, personal development, comedy, documentation *not really) and algorithm challenges.
+- 👀 I’m interested in Web Development, problem-solving, reading (tech, business, personal development, comedy, documentation *some times 😄) and algorithm challenges.
 - 🌱 I’m currently learning JavaScript.
 - ️💞️ I’m keen to collaborate on any new and existing projects and technologies.
 - 📌 Link to my personal webpage https://sibusiso-m.github.io/sibusiso-m/.